syss69/elephantgame/README.md

 # React Coding Challenge

 ## Introduction
 This project is a bare-bones React/Typescript template.
-Candidates who are invited to solve the coding challenge are required to fork this repository and implement any components/hooks/modules/tests they deem necessary for a good design.
-This challenge is confidential and candidates should keep forked repositories private.
+Candidates who are invited to solve the coding challenge are required to clone this repository and implement any components/hooks/modules/tests they deem necessary for a good design.
+This challenge is confidential and candidates should keep cloned repositories private.
 Once implemented, candidates are expected to provide private access to their interviewer(s) for code review.

 ## Challenge Description